 With regard to one of Narum's key priorities, fiscal sustainability, she said it's critical "as it ensures the availability of money to reinvest in our community for capital projects and to help maintain our high quality of life."

 "Sometimes, when people talk about fiscal sustainability, they only refer to pension reform," she said.
 "However, there are really two parts to fiscal health and we need to look at both: the expense side and revenues."

 "With regards to expense, it's not only pensions we need to look at, but include every line item in the budget," she added.
 "To only talk about pension reform ignores the revenue side of the city finances, where I believe opportunities could be missed."

-She said that the city's unfunded pension liabilities are still a major concern, but that reducing them needs to be done in a way that is both fair to employees and also fair to residents and supports the long term fiscal sustainability of the city
+She said that the city's unfunded pension liabilities are still a major concern, but that reducing them needs to be done in a way that is both fair to employees and to residents and supports the long term fiscal sustainability of the city.

 With regard to municipal revenue, Narum said she will work with the owner of Stoneridge Shopping Center to support its redevelopment to maximize revenues.
 This would include being proactive in supporting the development of the approximately 250,000 additional square feet for retail that has been approved for the mall.

 At the same time, Narum would encourage owners of older shopping centers to look at revitalizing their properties to make them more attractive so that more Pleasanton residents and those from other cities will shop here.
 That would generate more sales tax revenue and keep property values up which will positively impact property tax dollars, she said.